 Over the last years, the community and ecosystem of Vue grew at a rapid pace.
 You can make sure of it by looking at the number of its uses, contributions, and stars on GitHub.

-Besides, according to the State of JS 2018 front-end frameworks results, Vue is a framework in which web developers are most interested – 46.6% of respondents would like to learn it once.
+Besides, according to the recent State of JS 2019 front-end frameworks results, Vue is among top three front-end frameworks with which web developers are most satisfied.

 Features for which developers love Vue

 As well as React, Vue supports the Virtual DOM, component–based approach, keeps the logic of routing and state management separated, and allows building mobile applications.

 Under the hood, it unites the best features of React, Angular, and Ember and adds its own approaches.

 You can use Vue’s official packages for state management, routing, server-side rendering.

 The reasons to learn Vue.js in 2020 are: